drcscodes/drcs.codes/content/python/projects/fit.md

 python -m doctest -v fit.py
 ```

-If all the tests pass, then you'll probably (but not defnitely) get a 100 on this homework.
+If all the tests pass, then you'll probably (but not definitely) get a 100 on this homework.

 ### Required Functions